 The Beni savanna is an ecoregion located in the Beni Department of northern Bolivia.
 Also known as the Llanos de Moxos, it is the third-largest savanna complex in South America and is found in the lowlands of the southwestern Amazon basin, extending northeast from the foot of the Andean ranges.

 The Bolivian montane dry forests ecoregion in Bolivia, on the eastern side of the Andes, is a transitional habitat between the puna grasslands higher up to the west and the Chaco scrub to the east.
-This dry region is characterized by steep hillsides, cliffs and valleys.
+Steep hillsides, cliffs and valleys characterize this dry region.

-The Central Andean wet puna ecoregion is a high elevation, wet, montane grassland in the southern high Andes, located in Peru and eastern Bolivia and is composed of bunchgrass communities, wetlands, small shrubs and trees, and herbaceous plants.
+The Central Andean wet puna ecoregion is a high elevation, moist, montane grassland in the high southern Andes in Peru and eastern Bolivia.
+It comprises bunchgrass communities, wetlands, small shrubs and trees, and herbaceous plants.